fisher046/blog/content/post/an-example-of-kong.md

 ## The Requirement

-I need an API `/country`, it can return the data center location which the service is running in.
+I need an API `/country`, it can return the deployment location which the service is running in.

 For example,